Polymer/old-docs-site/app/3.0/docs/devguide/templates.md

 element. **Auto-binding templates should only be used _outside_ of a Polymer element.**

 _Note: In Polymer 1.0, `dom-bind` rendered asynchronously and fired a `dom-change` event to signify readiness.
-In Polymer 2.0, `dom-bind` renders synchronously.
+In Polymer 2.0 and 3.0, `dom-bind` renders synchronously.
 It will still fire a `dom-change` event but if your event handler is bound after the element declaration you'll miss it._